Britten66/reno-budget-tracker/README.md

 #

 #
-Part of clean code used is meaningful names, for expenses and tests it was important to make sure all defined variables and classes were clearly defined
+I focused on three clean code practices here, each shown with my own code below.

-#
+**Meaningful names**

-here is a showcase of some of those names that stand out to me in this project
+I used clear variable names so the code explains itself without needing extra comments.

 <img width="631" height="221" alt="image" src="https://github.com/user-attachments/assets/05d8da03-4e85-417d-ac40-b683b0c68c9c" />

 #
-here is a showcase of using immutablilty by creating expense with using final also with no setters, so a cost can't be changed after it's created.
+here is a showcase of final use, having the same value 1 job while using immutablilty by creating expense with using final also with no setters, so a cost can't be changed after it's created.
 The constructor also rejects negative amounts.
 <img width="649" height="205" alt="image" src="https://github.com/user-attachments/assets/b15c2fc4-c4bd-4e3e-a9db-a9b22c7a4a4f" />